Caught on camera: Kids return wallet with $700 inside

-COLORADO --Usually when Action News obtains surveillance video from a doorbell camera, it is for all the wrong reasons.
+COLORADO --Usually, surveillance video from a doorbell camera is released for all the wrong reasons.
+But not this time.

 A group of children in Colorado are becoming a social media sensation for what they were caught doing.

-Thirteen-year-old Haylie Wenke and her 6-year-old brother, Reagan, along with a friend found a wallet in a driveway while they were riding their bikes.
+Thirteen-year-old Haylie Wenke and her 6-year-old brother, Reagan, along with a friend, found a wallet in a driveway while they were riding their bikes.

 It had $700 inside.